tessel/t2-hardware/README.md

 To download [TM's KiCAD library](https://github.com/technicalmachine/tm-kicad-library), containing all the schematic symbols and footprints, run this command:

 ```
 git submodule update --init
 ```

 ## Notes

 * We use the daily builds of KiCAD (for [Ubuntu](https://code.launchpad.net/~js-reynaud/+archive/ubuntu/ppa-kicad and [OS X](http://www.kicad-pcb.org/display/KICAD/Installing+KiCad#InstallingKiCad-MacOSX)) and you should too!
-* As a general rule, do not assume that schematic, layout, and manufacturig exports were kept abreast on each commit.
+* As a general rule, do not assume that schematic, layout, and manufacturing exports were kept abreast on each commit.
 Do a fresh export (or use tagged releases) if you intend to actually send off gerbers.

 ### Troubleshooting